 What Does Full Coverage Car Insurance Cover?

-A tree fell on your new car during a heavy storm, and now it’s a wreck.
-You need a tow truck and a rental, plus your car must be repaired or replaced.
+A tree fell on your new car during a heavy storm, and now it's a wreck.
+You need a tow truck and a rental, plus your car needs to be repaired or replaced.
 Time to call the insurance company.
-Good thing you have full coverage car insurance, or do you?
+Good thing you have full coverage car insurance.
+Or do you?

 Despite the popularity of the term, there is no such thing as full coverage car insurance.
-What’s typically being referred to is a policy with both liability and physical damage coverage.
+What the phrase "full coverage" typically refers to is an insurance policy with both liability and physical damage coverage.
 It can also describe a single policy that includes all possible coverages.
-Understanding what’s in your insurance policy is an important part of owning a car.
+Understanding exactly what your policy covers is an important part of owning a car.

 What's Typically Covered?

-What we commonly think of as full coverage is really a bundle of three distinct insurance options that offer the following protection:
+What people commonly think of as full coverage is really a bundle of three distinct insurance options that offer the following protection:

-- Liability Insurance: This form of insurance pays costs for the other party’s injuries and repairs when you’re at fault for an accident.
+- Liability Insurance: insurance that pays costs for the other party's injuries and repairs when you're at fault for an accident.
 You must have liability insurance before you can add comprehensive or collision coverage.

-- Comprehensive Insurance: This pays for damage not caused by a collision, such as a falling tree, theft, flood, fire, hitting an animal or damage caused by weather.
+- Comprehensive Insurance: insurance that pays for damage not caused by a collision, such as a falling tree, theft, flood, fire, hitting an animal or damage caused by weather.
 It can also cover windshield replacement.
-The coverage included in comprehensive insurance can vary so it’s a good idea to carefully review your car insurance policy.
+The coverage included in comprehensive insurance can vary, so it's a good idea to carefully review your car insurance policy.

-- Collision Coverage Insurance: This pays for damage to your car when it collides with another vehicle, an object in the roadway, pothole, or flips over.
+- Collision Coverage Insurance: insurance that pays for damage to your car when it collides with another vehicle, an object in the roadway, pothole, or flips over.

 What's Not Covered?

-- Gap Insurance: This is important to have if you buy a new car.
-This coverage helps you pay off your auto loan if your car is totaled when you still owe more than it’s worth.
+- Gap Insurance: This coverage is worthwhile if you buy a new car.
+Gap insurance helps you pay off your auto loan if your car is totaled when you still owe more than it's worth.

-- Emergency Road Service Coverage: This comes in handy when you need a tow or help fixing a flat.
+- Emergency Road Service Coverage: This coverage comes in handy when you're stranded and you need a tow or fixing a flat tire.

 - Rental Car Coverage: This coverage reimburses you for rental expenses when your car is out of commission from a covered accident.

-- After-Market Equipment Coverage: This is important if you added extra electronics, expensive wheels, or other add-ons to your car.
-Most insurance only covers factory installed parts.
+- After-Market Equipment Coverage: This coverage is important if you added extra electronics, expensive wheels, or other modifications to your car; Most insurance only covers factory installed parts.